 The Company's exposure to fair value risk is negligible as it does not engage in proprietary trading.
-All of its investments are in short-term deposits held with a Canadian chartered bank with maturities of up to 12 months and with BPSA in derivative financial instruments with maturities of up to 12 months.
+All of its investments are in short-term deposits or in treasury bills held with a Canadian chartered bank with maturities of up to 12 months and with BPSA in derivative financial instruments with maturities of up to 12 months.